samkreter/acictl/README.md

 This creates a way to identify acictl when trying to create and delete ACI resources.
 This is not required for the convert command.

-1. Create a service principal either through the azure portal or using the az cli.
+1. Create a service principal with RBAC enabled for the quickstart:
+    ```cli
+    az ad sp create-for-rbac --name acictl-sp -o table
+    ```

 2. Save the values from the command output in environment variables: